8 Website Types: 8 Most Popular Website Types and Their Purposes

 With an eCommerce store, you can sell products and services online.
 These types of websites contain components like product pages with buttons that either leads directly to the checkout page to process the payment or items that can be placed in a virtual shopping cart.

-These websites usually contain a lot of functionality.
-They are integrated with payment gateway, they can offer coupon discounts, purchase discounts, purchase reward points, or even referral discounts.
+e-commerce websites usually contain a lot of functionality.
+They are integrated with a payment gateway, they can offer coupon discounts, purchase discounts, purchase reward points, or even referral discounts.

 They integrate shipping calculations based on location and product weights.

-Eccomerce website usually also features very detailed terms and conditions pages along with a detailed faq on privacy policies and delivery information.
+Eccomerce websites usually also feature very detailed terms and conditions pages along with a detailed FAQ on privacy policies and delivery information.

 The reason being is a user purchasing a product online would like to know when they will receive it and how, they also want to know their rights regarding return policies, legally these websites have to cover all areas.